 We are committed to ensuring that there is no slavery or human trafficking in our supply chain or in any part of our business.
 Our Modern Slavery policy (publicly available on the company website and available to employees on the intranet and the employee handbook) reflects our commitment to acting ethically and with integrity in all our business relationships and to implement and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chain or within our business.

-We have zero tolerance to slavery and human trafficking.
-The Group has strict HR policies and procedures which support the Modern Slavery Act 2015 (the 'Act') to protect against modern slavery and human trafficking.
+We have zero tolerance to slavery and human trafficking which also applies to its dealings with other companies.
+CH & Co Group has strict HR policies and procedures which support the Modern Slavery Act 2015 (the 'Act') to protect against modern slavery and human trafficking.
 These include carrying out checks of all right to work documentation.

 To ensure all those in our supply chain comply with our values we have in place a supply chain compliance programme.
 This consists of structured contractual documentation (requiring suppliers to commit to complying with all relevant laws and regulations, including those relating to modern slavery and human trafficking) and a cyclical checking programme to ensure all parties uphold their commitments in line with our values.